Alex4747-J/Anh-Nguyen_Lightbox-Build_1/README.md

  This is a repo for the assignment of lightbox build for Multi Auth class.

 ## Subject
-This is a repo containing the coding for lightbox build of Love & Deepspace character.
+This is a repo containing the coding for lightbox build of Love & Deepspace characters.

 ## Installation